MilhouseVH/texturecache.py/README.md

 **[exec, execw]** Execute the specified addon, with optional parameters. eg. `exec script.artwork.downloader silent=true mediatype=tvshow`.
 Use `execw` to wait, but this rarely has any effect (possibly not implemented by JSON?)

+**[version]** View current installed version

+**[update]** Manually update to latest available version if not already installed.
+Only required if `checkupdate' or `autoupdate` properties are set to `no` as by default the script will automatically update itself (if required) to the latest version whenever it is executed.

 ##Installation instructions

 Download the single Python file required from github.
 A default properties file is available on github, rename this to texturecache.cfg in order to use it.